-The general purpose financial statements have been prepared in accordance with the Financial Management Act 1994 and applicable Australian Accounting Standards including interpretations (AASs) and the Corporations Act 2001.
-AASs include Australian equivalents to International Financial Reporting Standards.
+The general purpose financial statements have been prepared in accordance with the Financial Management Act 1994 and applicable Australian Accounting Standards and the Corporations Act 2001.
 Where applicable, those paragraphs of the AASs applicable to not-for-profit entities have been applied.